 With the goal to establish a Eurodelta Knowledge Platform, within the SURE Network, a pilot program has been initiated to include the young minds in the vision development of the Eurodelta development.
 "Next Generation Podium for Eurodelta" is an online symposium to create a dialogue between experts, practice and academia, from different generations.

-This is an invitation call for universities, students and young professionals who are interested in contributing to the sustainable spatial vision for the territory of Eurodelta.
-The Kick-off conference will take place in the first half of May.
-For more details and information, feel free to reach out to Alankrita Sarkar.
+This is an invitation call for universities, master’s students and young professionals who are interested in contributing to the sustainable spatial-economic vision for the territory of the Eurodelta.
+With the success of the first edition, we are in the process of planning the second edition of the symposium for spring 2022.
+Contact Alankrita Sarkar, for more details.

 Why this knowledge platform?